celiatorras/CGR_routing/dtn2/aux_files/README.txt

 This directory contains a few auxiliary files necessary to enable the use of Unibo-CGR in DTN2/DTNME.
 They are taken from homonimous original files, or are directly derived from them.
 Therefore they maintain their original copyright and license.

-To include Unibo-CGR in DTN2/DTNME, rename Unibo-CGR directory as uniboCGR and insert it under ./servlib/routing/.
+To include Unibo-CGR in DTN2/DTNME insert Unibo-CGR directory under ./servlib/routing/.
 Then copy these auxilairy files in the following directories ("." is DTNME's root directory)

 BundleRouter.cc:            ./servlib/routing/